My mom was raised a Catholic. So initially, I was too.

 I reasoned that if we have copious writings on so many of the saints, even centuries later, then surely there must be more on Jesus.
 And in my never-ending search for inspirational literature, I was led to The Dolorous Passion of Our Lord Jesus Christ by Anne Catherine Emmerich.
 After it arrived, Jordan picked it up, thumbed through, and started reading randomly from a page.
 She quickly shut it in horror, slapped the book back down on the table, and refused to open it again.
 Unfortunately, she’d opened directly to the scourging, and her repulsion ensured that to this day, no one in this house but me has read the book.
 But her immediate, panicky reaction told me that the book probably held the secrets that I sought.
 I took a deep breath, steeled myself…and dove in.

 The book was exactly what I had been praying for.
 It put me in the world as it stood two thousand years ago.
-I’m not sure what to make of the demons and the angels and the rising of the dead from Limbo, but none of that matters to me.
+I’m not sure what to make of the demons and the angels and the rising of the dead from Purgatory, but none of that matters to me.
 It isn’t what I was seeking.
 What I was seeking was to make Jesus human, and then understand exactly what it was that he agreed to.
 It wasn’t a whipping, it was a brutal scourging, almost to the brink of death.
 It wasn’t a carrying of the cross, but the painful and continued torture of this wooden weight on a body mangled by man.
 And it wasn’t only a death, it was an unspeakably barbaric crucifixion.

 A Million Times More Beautiful